ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * OPT2: Optionally, specify the additional parameters used in the exchange of Token Transfer Request and Response:

-   - 'ecdh_info', to negotiate the ECDH algorithm, ECDH algorithm parameters, ECDH key parameters, and exact format of authentication credentials used in the group, in case the joining node supports the pairwise mode of Group OSCORE (see {{ssec-token-post}}).
+   - 'ecdh_info', to negotiate the ECDH algorithm, ECDH algorithm parameters, ECDH key parameters, and exact format of authentication credentials used in the group, in the case that the joining node supports the pairwise mode of Group OSCORE (see {{ssec-token-post}}).

-   - 'kdc_dh_creds', to ask for and retrieve the Group Manager's Diffie-Hellman authentication credentials, in case the joining node supports the pairwise mode of Group OSCORE and the access token authorizes to join pairwise-only groups (see {{ssec-token-post}}).
+   - 'kdc_dh_creds', to ask for and retrieve the Group Manager's Diffie-Hellman authentication credentials, in the case that the joining node supports the pairwise mode of Group OSCORE and the access token authorizes to join pairwise-only groups (see {{ssec-token-post}}).

 * OPT3: Optionally, specify the negotiation of parameter values for signature algorithm and signature keys, if the 'sign_info' parameter is not used: possible early discovery by using the approach based on the CoRE Resource Directory and described in {{I-D.tiloca-core-oscore-discovery}}.